farihafhf/provabook-3/README.md

 ### Frontend can't connect to backend
 - Verify NEXT_PUBLIC_API_URL in `.env.local`
-- Ensure backend is running on port 3000
+- Ensure the Django backend is running on port 8000
 - Check browser console for CORS errors

 ### Authentication issues
-- Verify Supabase credentials in both frontend and backend
+- Verify your Django authentication settings and environment variables
-- Check Supabase dashboard for auth errors
+- Check backend logs for authentication errors
-- Ensure JWT_SECRET matches in backend .env
+- Ensure JWT/secret settings in `.env` match what the frontend expects

 ### Database migration errors
 - Ensure DATABASE_URL is correct